Machias Bay Chamber Concerts

 The Hollis Ingalls Music Award

 We annually recognize a graduating senior from six area high schools who have contributed the most to their school music programs, giving them the Hollis Ingalls Music Award of $100 and two season tickets.
-These award are typically presented at each student's graduation ceremony.
+These awards are typically presented at each student's graduation ceremony.